 - Wellness Center

 - Vascular and heart care

 - Birthing center

 - Nuclear medicine

-In a comparison analysis involving all medical centers and hospitals throughout the US, Unity Point Health – Proctor maintains an overall “B+” score, ranking it in the 62 nd percentile.
+In a comparative analysis involving all medical centers and hospitals throughout the US, Unity Point Health – Proctor maintains an overall “B+” score, ranking it in the 62nd percentile.
 The calculated ranking involves publicly available information including patient flow, patient length of stay, patient satisfaction, physician/patient communication and reported complications.
 A low to median score might indicate a high percentage of medical malpractice, mistakes, and errors occurring at the facility.

 Residents of Peoria County can determine the level of emergency care the facility provides using ranking percentiles collected and distributed by Analytics MD.
 Currently, the percentile rankings involving the level of care provided by Unity Point Health – Proctor Emergency Department include:

 - Incoming Patient Flow (72nd percentile) – This high measurement indicates the efficiency of how patients are initially evaluated after arriving at the emergency department.

 - Discharged Patient Flow (84th percent) – This high measurement indicates how the medical team efficiently treats less sick patients who will be provided care and discharged from the Emergency Department.

 - Admitted Patient Flow (97th percentile) – This extremely high measurement indicates the efficiency of how the medical team provides treatment and care to sicker patients who will be admitted to the facility from the emergency department.